akash-network/docs/providers/kube/README.md

 ### Intended Audience

-This is a technical guide best suited for an Audience with server management experience, comfortable working with the Linux command line.
-This guide is best suited for a reader that has
+This is a technical guide best suited for an audience with server management experience, comfortable working with the Linux command line.
+The reader is expected to have:

-- Server management experience using Linux
+- Server management experience using Linux.
-- Working knowledge of Docker
+- Working knowledge of Docker.
-- Working knowledge of Kubernetes is preferred
+- Working knowledge of Kubernetes is preferred, but not manditory.

-### Disco
+### About Disco

 Disco (Decentralized Infrastructure for Serverless Computing Operations) is a secure, scalable, standardized software stack for developing, delivering, and debugging decentralized networks.